 Since the founding of the organization, over 600 SLPs have begun work in schools around Georgia.
 The organization also works to increase public awareness of speech disorders and provides professional support for SLPs working in the Georgia public school system.

-The success of the Georgia Organization of School-Based Speech-Language Pathologists reflects the growing need for skilled SLPs and aligns with the US Bureau of Labor Statistics’ (BLS) projections on job growth in the field.
-According to a 2014 BLS report, the number of jobs for SLPs in Georgia’s schools, hospitals and clinics is expected to grow by as much as 25.5% during the ten-year period leading up to 2024.
+The success of the Georgia Organization of School-Based Speech-Language Pathologists reflects the growing need for skilled SLPs.
+Accordingly, the number of jobs for SLPs in Georgia’s schools, hospitals and clinics is expected to grow by 42% over the ten-year period leading up to 2030.
+That’s the second-highest rate of any state in the nation!

 Becoming a speech therapist by earning your SLP license through the Georgia Board of Speech Language Pathology & Audiology involves earning a master’s degree in a related field, gaining at least 1,080 hours of post-graduate professional experience, and passing the Praxis SLP Exam.